Cellular Mechanisms of Arrhythmia Syndromes

 Improving Treatment and Preventing Sudden Cardiac Death

-The Eckhardt laboratory studies functional genomics, focusing on the cellular mechanisms of inherited and acquired arrhythmia syndromes.
-The team is particularly interested in understanding the cellular dynamics, channel regulation and cellular microdomains for potassium inward rectifier channel family Kir2.x and how this relates to arrhythmic disease.
+The team is particularly interested in understanding the cellular dynamics, channel regulation and cellular microdomains.
+One area of focus is on potassium inward rectifier channel family Kir2.x and how this relates to arrhythmic disease.
+We are also interested in the dynamics between structural and signaling proteins and their impact on arrhythmic disease.

 The Eckhardt lab also investigates methodology for high-throughput genetic variant characterization, particularly for genes encoding cardiac potassium channels.